sumit-6/Plant-disease-detector-website/README.md

 # Plant disease detector website

 <!-- ## Definition -->
-A website that describes and detect plant disease via scanning an image of a leaf.
+A website that describes and detects plant disease via scanning an image of a leaf.

 ### Built With